 Sulphur dioxide, sulphites, bisulphites, and metabisulphites can all act as disinfectants and bleaching agents.
 They’re often used in breweries and other industries that involve fermentation processes because they can kill bacteria, fungi, and wild yeasts without destroying the fermentation yeasts.

 Sulphur dioxide compounds are very useful in extending the shelf life of food products like meat, egg yolks, grains, and dried fruits.
 Meanwhile, sodium sulphite is commonly used for bleaching gelatin, beet sugars, and food starch.
-Sodium and potassium sulphites can also be added to food to aid the caramelization process.
+Sodium and potassium sulphites can also be added to food to aid the caramelisation process.

 Conclusion